yjpan47/leetcode-python/README.md

-# Collection of random question I did
+### Collection of Leetcode Problems

+For personal references